Mbell42/UCSD-CodeBootCamp-09_README-Generator/README.md

 2020.02.29.1950 - Added dependencies to .js files.
 Commented out initial code starting point in 'index.js'.
 Began coding user prompts in 'index.js'.

 2020.02.29.2005 - Added user prompts and comments explaining code to 'index.js'.

+2020.02.29.2021 - Began function in 'index.js' to take in user's answers to prompts and api return, to be used to generate the content of the readme file.
+In 'api.js', added axios api call to GitHub for user details based on the users answer to the github username prompt in 'index.js'.